When it comes to stocking up on vitamins and minerals, green beans might not be an obvious choice - but think again.

 Green beans get two thumbs up for their vitamin K content.
 One-half cup (125 ml) of cooked green beans (a Food Guide serving) provides 15 percent of the recommended daily intake of vitamin K. This nutrient plays a vital role in blood clotting but may also help keep your bones strong as you age.
-A 2000 study published in The American Journal of Clinical Nutrition found that low dietary vitamin K intakes increased the incidence of hip fractures in elderly men and women.
-In 2003, another study revealed that women who consumed the least vitamin K had an increased risk of hip fracture than their peers who consumed the most.
+A study published in The American Journal of Clinical Nutrition found that low dietary vitamin K intakes increased the incidence of hip fractures in elderly men and women.
+Another study revealed that women who consumed the least vitamin K had an increased risk of hip fracture than their peers who consumed the most.

 Green beans are also a source of vitamins A and C, manganese and fibre.
-Any they're low in calories - one half cup delivers less than 25 calories and only 1 gram of fat.
+Any they're low in calories - one half cup delivers less than 25 calories and only one gram of fat.

 Nutrient information per 1/2 cup (125 ml) serving of cooked green beans: